Healthy Homes Assessment ?t?ne

 Home Assessments ?t?ne for Rental Properties

-• Is the space under the floor well-insulated?
-Is there a ground water barrier in place?
+• Is the space under the floor covered in insulation and is there a ground moisture barrier in place?

 home assessments for rental properties